 - The Technology Manager chairs the committee.

 Chapter 3 – Ownership Rights

 3-1.
 Research Developed Intellectual Property

 a.
 Research Supported by University Funds

 Intellectual property resulting from research supported by university funds, developed using university facilities, and/or developed as part of the faculty workload, is the property of Eastern Washington University.
+However, ownership of intellectual property developed by faculty is governed by the collective bargaining agreement between the University and the United Faculty of Eastern.
+University resources may be used to support such research and scholarship consistent with EWU Policy 901-02 (Appropriate Use of University Resources).
 Employees are entitled to receive a share of royalties per the royalty schedule in section 4-7.

 b.
 Research Supported by an Outside Agency